LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: How does the communication work?

-**A:** Brands customize and deploy LiveEngage messaging SDK within their app and choose where to add the CTA.
+**A:** Brands customize and deploy the Conversational Cloud messaging SDK within their app and choose where to add the CTA.
 When consumers initiate a conversation, they are notified exactly when an agent will respond.
 Consumers can initiate a conversation anytime.
-For authenticated customers, LiveEngage oAuth2 services verify the consumer’s identity and securely pass Personally Identifiable Information (PII) to LiveEngage.
-Agents receive messages directly through the LiveEngage Agent Workspace and launch a connection from there.
+For authenticated customers, oAuth2 services verify the consumer’s identity and securely pass Personally Identifiable Information (PII) to the Conversational Cloud.
+Agents receive messages directly through the Agent Workspace and launch a connection from there.

 ### Q: Can brands control the circumstances in which the messaging button is available for consumers based on active open conversations in queue?